Fichtme/go-template/README.md

 # go-template
-A docker-compose template for GO projects
+A docker-compose template for GO projects with code reload

 # setting up project
 - Clone project